scaleoutsystems/fedn/README.rst

 -  **Developer friendly.** Extensive event logging and distributed tracing enables developers to monitor the sytem in real-time, simplifying troubleshooting and auditing.

 To lower the server-side complexity for new users we provide a fully managed service (SaaS) free of charge for for testing, academic, and personal use.
-Sign up for a `Free FEDn Studio account <https://fedn.scaleoutsystems.com/signup>`__ and take the `Quickstart tutorial <https://fedn.readthedocs.io/en/stable/quickstart.html>`__.
+Sign up for a `FEDn Studio account <https://fedn.scaleoutsystems.com/signup>`__ and take the `Quickstart tutorial <https://fedn.readthedocs.io/en/stable/quickstart.html>`__.

 =========